Skip to content

 /build my-feature --afk # Autonomous mode

 Previous versions exposed individual commands like /feature-requirements, /feature-design, /feature-build, etc. These are no longer available as standalone commands.
-Use /build which orchestrates all steps automatically with smart resumption.
+Use /build, which orchestrates the full lifecycle and resumes from workflow state.

 Why /build?